- 5 Jun 2020

 Scotland’s curriculum – Curriculum for Excellence – helps our children and young people gain the knowledge, skills and attributes needed for life in the 21st century.
 While the COVID-19 pandemic has changed many things, our curriculum framework continues to apply.
 The core principles of Scotland’s curriculum and the four fundamental capacities at its centre remain critical in putting learners at the heart of education.

-The flexibility Scotland’s curriculum provides, empowering individual settings and practitioners to make the decisions needed to provide a curriculum that is adaptable and responsive to the diverse needs of individual learners and which reflects the uniqueness of their communities, will be vital during the Recovery Phase with a blended learning approach.
+Scotland’s curriculum provides a high degree of flexibility, empowering individual settings and practitioners to make the decisions needed to provide a curriculum that is adaptable and responsive to the diverse needs of individual learners and reflecting the unique nature of their communities.
+This flexibility will be vital during the Recovery Phase when learners are in school, and should blended learning approaches be required for learners at any point.

 Excellence and Equity During the COVID-19 Pandemic was published on 21 May 2020, providing a strategic framework for reopening schools, early and childcare provision in Scotland.
 It was developed by the Scottish Government and local government with support from key partners across the education system.
 A range of guidance has been published to complement the framework.